Authentication#

 Request behavior#

-If multiple credential patterns match one URL, Sysand logs a warning and tries the matching credentials until one returns a response outside the 4xx range.
+If multiple credential patterns within a source match one URL, Sysand logs a warning and tries the matching credentials until one returns a response outside the 4xx range.
 If none succeeds, the first response is returned.

 Redirects are handled differently: